Leonardo da Vinci: Verrocchio's workshop

 Much of the painting in Verrocchio's workshop was done by his assistants.
 According to Vasari, Leonardo collaborated with Verrocchio on his The Baptism of Christ (c.
 1472–1475), painting the young angel holding Jesus's robe with skill so far superior to his master's that Verrocchio purportedly put down his brush and never painted again (the latter claim probably being apocryphal).
 The new technique of oil paint was applied to areas of the mostly tempera work, including the landscape, the rocks seen through the brown mountain stream, and much of Jesus's figure, indicating Leonardo's hand.
-Additionally, Leonardo may have been a model for two works by Verrocchio: the bronze statue of David in the Bargello and the archangel Raphael in Tobias and the Angel.
+Additionally, Leonardo may have been a model for two works by Verrocchio: the bronze statue of David in the Bargello and Tobias in Tobias and the Angel.

 Vasari tells a story of Leonardo as a very young man: a local peasant made himself a round buckler shield and requested that Ser Piero have it painted for him.
 Leonardo, inspired by the story of Medusa, responded with a painting of a monster spitting fire that was so terrifying that his father bought a different shield to give to the peasant and sold Leonardo's to a Florentine art dealer for 100 ducats, who in turn sold it to the Duke of Milan.